idristrades/bankruptcy-news-scraper/README.md

 I alerted ENJY in my chatroom on Discord on July 1st.
 It went up 300% on Tuesday/Wednesday after the long week.

-There are different ways to track banpruptcy plays, and this is just 1 of them.
+*There are different ways to track banpruptcy plays, and this is just 1 of them.*

-Should you have any questions, send me a DM on Twitter [@idristrades](https://twitter.com/idristrades)

 ** ENJY ** [Buy alert](https://twitter.com/IdrisTrades/status/1544409358431313920)